Results day is just around the corner. Here's how to prepare so nothing comes as a surprise on the day

 2. Understand your Ucas application

 Got a question about your uni application?
 Visit our Clearing, Ucas and applications forum.
 Here you can post a question about any aspect of the application process; the TSR community (including our Ucas-trained support team members) will be able to give you the advice you need.

 Ever heard of the AS12 email?
 Everyone who gets a confirmed uni place through Ucas gets one of these.
 Find out more by reading our AS12 confirmation email guide.

 If you've changed your mind about your firm uni choice, we can help you.
-Read our guide to being released from your firm uni offer and ask in the Clearing, UCAS & Applications forum if you’ve got any doubts.
+Read our guide to being released from your firm uni offer and ask in the Clearing, Ucas and applications forum if you’ve got any doubts.

 3. Get up to speed with Clearing and Adjustment